AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 This command is currently in beta.

 [Deploys a mesh locally](./developer-tools.md#create-a-local-environment).
 You only need to run this command if you want to work with your mesh locally for testing.
+Run `aio api-mesh:init` before running this command.

 ### Usage